drcallaway/drcallaway/README.md

 # GitHub for Dustin R. Callaway

-Check out my latest project at [https://www.mailboss.org](https://www.mailboss.org).
+Check out my latest project called Mail Boss at [https://www.mailboss.org](https://www.mailboss.org).
 It allows you to create and manage recurring emails from any mail client.

 And in keeping with the "Boss" theme, I recently released an open source tab manager for Chrome called Tab Boss.
 Check it out here: [https://github.com/drcallaway/tab-boss](https://github.com/drcallaway/tab-boss)